EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/_todo/50_install/02_projects.md

 ---
-sidebar_label: Sub Projects
+sidebar_label: Projects
 ---
-# Installing and running sub projects
+# Installing and running projects
-Ethereal Engine can run sub-projects or 'locations'.
+thereal Engine can be extended with projects.
-This pattern is different from what you may be used to because Ethereal Engine runs on the 'outside' and the sub-project is kept in a folder of Ethereal Engine.
+They are equivalent to "projects" in other engines, except they are modular like npm packages (they are npm packages too).

 Ethereal Engine scans for projects mounted in the /packages/projects/projects sub-folder of Ethereal Engine.